The Ultimate Siargao Travel Guide

 Where to Stay in Siargao

 Whether you are a traveler on a budget or a traveler living a high life, there are several hotels to choose from in Siargao.
-Most of them are located near each other in and near General Luna.
-Make sure to book your rooms ahead of time as the island is becoming a busy tourist hotspot.
+Most of them are located near each other and near General Luna.
+Book your rooms beforehand, as the island is becoming a busy tourist hotspot.

 Jadestar Beach Resort